Asahi Shinbun Tokyo Local News Reporter Harada Akemi

 Regarding the existence of insensitive-type fujoshi, there were some who said, “I feel a responsibility as a fujoshi”.

-Hiramatsu Risa (26), has been a fujyoshi since around middle school.
+Twenty-six-year-old Hiramatsu Risa has been a fujoshi since around middle school.

-I see.
-Even though the number of fujoshi is large, and there are various tastes and ways of thought among them, they are still often lumped together.
+It seems that even though there are many fujoshi with various tastes and viewpoints, they are still often lumped together.

 “While I wouldn’t go to far as to say ‘simply enjoying BL hurts sexual monitories’ or ‘everyone who enjoys BL should learn more about sexual minorities’, it doesn’t necessarily mean that everyone can just say and do as they please.”